Preparing to capture an image of your CRP

 We recommend taking a capture of the CRP immediately before and after each flight, with the panel flat on the ground in an open area from about 1m in height.
-This is best done by holding the camera/drone with the sun to your back such that the sun is hitting the panel but light isn't reflected onto the panel from your clothes or from any surrounding objects.
-Normally this can be achieved by standing directly in front of the CRP with the sun hitting your back, and take one big step to either side so the panel has no shadows being cast over the grey material.
+This is best done by holding the camera/drone with the sun to your back such that the sun is hitting the panel, but the light isn't reflected onto the panel from your clothes or from any surrounding objects.
+Normally this can be achieved by standing directly in front of the CRP with the sun hitting your back and taking one big step to either side, so the panel has no shadows being cast over the grey material.

 How to capture an image of your CRP